 1. Cost Allocation / Internal Service Rates - It is the City's policy to recover certain General Fund costs via a formal cost allocation plan.
 The premise behind the formal cost allocation plan is to identify those costs associated with services provided by the central service departments within the General Fund to receiving departments outside the General Fund and recover said costs.
 Without a formalized cost allocation plan, the General Fund would subsidize these costs.
-For the receiving departments, a portion if not all of these departments, are funded outside the General Fund and reside in Special Revenue Funds, Enterprise Funds or Internal Services Funds.
-The main source of revenue for these Departments is through user fees or charges for services.
-Through the cost allocation plan, Departments can identify their total cost of providing services, which now includes indirect and direct costs, and adjust their fees and charges accordingly.
-The cost allocation plan provides for a defendable, rational method on which to base their user fees or potential fee increases, which is especially crucial for those user fees that are subject to Proposition 218.
+For the receiving departments, a portion, if not all of these departments are funded outside the General Fund and reside in Special Revenue Funds, Enterprise Funds or Internal Services Funds.
+The main source of revenue for these non-General Fund departments is user fees and/or charges for services.
+Through the cost allocation plan, all departments are able to better identify the true cost of the services they provide, which includes indirect and direct costs, and adjust their fees and charges accordingly.
+The cost allocation plan provides for a defensible, rational method on which to base these user fees or potential fee increases, and is an essential step for establishing any fee or charge that is subject to Proposition 218.

-It is also the City's policy to fund internal service funds via rates that are "charged" to user departments for the use of said internal services.
+It is also the City's policy to fund internal service funds via rates charged to receiving departments for the use of their services.
+Similar to the cost allocation plan, the Information Services Department and the Building Maintenance section utilize a formal rate plan customized to their needs.
 During each budget process, the following internal service rates are reviewed and adjusted as needed:

 - Fleet / Equipment (Fund 601)

 - Information Services (Funds 603, 604 & 660)

 - Unemployment Insurance (Fund 610)

 - Liability Insurance (Fund 612)

 - Workers Compensation Insurance (Fund 614)

+- Building Maintenance (Fund 607)

-- Dental Insurance(Fund 615)
+- Dental Insurance (Fund 615)

-- Medical Insurance (Fund 616) - Vision Insurance (Fund 617) - Vacation and Comp (Fund 640) - Sick Leave (Fund 641) - Post Employment Benefits (Fund 642) - 2.
-General Fund Forecast As part of the annual budget process, it is the City's policy to prepare a General Fund Forecast for the next five to eight years.
+- Medical Insurance (Fund 616)

+- Vision Insurance (Fund 617)

+- Vacation and Comp (Fund 640)

+- Sick Leave (Fund 641)

+- Post Employment Benefits (Fund 642)

+- 2. General Fund Forecast As part of the annual budget process, it is the City's policy to prepare a General Fund Forecast for the next five to eight years.
 Generally, estimates should be conservative and based on a variety of information such as: - Historical patterns - Industry experts and forecasts from consultants when applicable - Annual forecasts and updates from California Public Employees' Retirement System (PERS) - Applicable Memorandum of Understandings with the various employee bargaining groups - Department Heads and Management in regards to changes or new programs that may have a budgetary impact - 3.
 Budget Kickoff As directed by the City Manager, it is the City's policy to have an annual budget kickoff meeting with all Department Heads and Budget Officers to review the assumptions for the upcoming budget process.
 The purpose of this meeting is to provide guidelines that will assist the various Departments in the preparation of their respective budgets.
 Information presented at this meeting may include items such as revenue estimates, personnel expenditures, maintenance & operation expenditures, capital outlay, and relevant forecasts.